gongpha/godotsteam/readme.md

 3.26 | sendMessages returns an Array
 3.27 | setLeaderboardDetailsMax removed
 3.29 | getItemDefinitionProperty return a dictionary, html_needs_paint key 'bgra' changed to 'rbga', removed first argument for stat request in steamInit and steamInitEx, steamInit returns intended bool value
+3.30 | Variety of small break points, refer to [3.30 changelog for details](https://godotsteam.com/changelog/godot3/)

 Known Issues
 ---
-- When self-compiling, **do not** use MinGW as it will cause crashes.
+- When self-compiling, **do not** use MinGW without running the extras/mingw_comp.patch first or you will experience crashing.

 Quick How-To
 ---
-For complete instructions on how to build the Godot 4.x version of GodotSteam from scratch, [please refer to our documentation's 'How-To Modules' section.](https://godotsteam.com/howto/modules/) It will have the most up-to-date information.
+For complete instructions on how to build the Godot 3.x version of GodotSteam from scratch, [please refer to our documentation's 'How-To Modules' section.](https://godotsteam.com/howto/modules/) It will have the most up-to-date information.

 Alternatively, you can just [download the pre-compiled versions in our Releases section](https://codeberg.org/godotsteam/godotsteam/releases) and skip compiling it yourself!